 What form would an infinitesimally-small point in 3-dimensional space take?
 Would it be a basic granular unit of space with the diameter of one Planck-length?
 If so, how would the exact demarcations between points be determined?
 Are these granular units real objects?
 Are they the elusive loops of Loop Quantum Gravity?
 Perhaps so.
 But there is another option for speculation.

 It may be that only reactive objects have their own conveyor belts of time.
 By reactive object I mean some kind of standing-wave structure like an atom, which has the ability to absorb or react to effects originating from other such objects.
 Thus perhaps each standing-wave structure in the universe has its own conveyor-belt of time continually flowing into it at the speed of light, c.
-So, atoms and perhaps other primary particles may be essentially time-sinks.
-This view seems more plausible to me for reason that my consciousness relies on photo-chemical mechanisms to transduce, what arrives on my conveyor belt of time, into my conscious view.
+So, atoms and perhaps other primary particles may, in essence, be time sinks.
+This view seems more plausible to me for reason that my consciousness relies on a photo-chemical mechanism to transduce, what arrives on my conveyor belt of time, into my conscious view.

 Thus is explained the light reflected from the walls of my room.
 Each light-reactive atom in the paint on the wall absorbs the light arriving on its conveyor belt of time from the lamp and then uses the energy therefrom to etch a new crease upon my conveyor belt of time, which duly arrives at my eyes a few nanoseconds later.